harper233rf/thax-public/README.md

 TheAlphaEpsilon, OverFloyd, FraazT0 and Fleyr have contribuited on the dev repo and will help keep this updated.

 ### Discord support
-You can join a very Work-In-Progress discord server [HERE](https://discord.gg/8QjDRRPyeh) and chat with us.
+You can join a very Work-In-Progress discord server [HERE](https://discord.gg/8QjDRRPyeh).
+No guarantee is made about server being _not dead_.

 ## Installing